University of Brighton Design Archives: Recent recognition

 In 2009 the Design Archives team was expanded as a result of further investment by the University of Brighton.

 In recognition of its national and international role in higher education, the Design Archives received a 3-year Higher Education Funding Council for England (HEFCE) grant of £180,000 in 2010.
 The award followed a review of university museums and galleries, led by Sir Muir Russell, which resulted in HEFCE widening its definition of university collections eligible for support.
 In 2017, the Design Archives successfully reapplied for funding from this competitive source for the next four years.

 The Design Archives now form part of a group of 33 university museum, galleries and collections to receive this direct support.
 The industry publication Design Week named the Design Archives as one of the five key design research collections in the UK.

-In October of 2018, it was announced that the University of Brighton Design Archives had been awarded the prestigious Sir Misha Black Award for Innovation in Design Education.
+In October 2018, it was announced that the University of Brighton Design Archives had been awarded the prestigious Sir Misha Black Award for Innovation in Design Education.
 In his oration, Professor Sir Christopher Frayling said the award was "primarily, for their pioneering work since the early 2000s in the areas of access and digitisation — engaging their various publics, specialist and non-specialist — in both processes and content, and putting the Brighton Design Archives at the forefront of debate about the very nature and significance of archival work today."